ahrefs/monorobot/README.md

     1. [Create a Slack app](https://api.slack.com/apps?new_app=1).
     2. Click "Install to Workspace", and when prompted to grant permissions to your workspace, click "Allow".
     3. Set up notifications with one of the following methods:
         - **Web API (recommended):** To use Slack's [Web API](https://api.slack.com/web), click on "OAuth & Permissions" in your app dashboard's sidebar.
-Give your bot a *Bot Token Scope* of `chat:write`.
+Give your bot a *Bot Token Scope* of [`chat:write`](https://api.slack.com/scopes/chat:write) (for per-channel authorization) or [`chat:write.public`](https://api.slack.com/scopes/chat:write.public) (for authorization to all channels).
 Copy the generated OAuth access token (`xoxb-XXXX`) to the `slack_access_token` field of your secrets file.
 This token is used by the bot to authenticate to the workspace, and remains valid until the token is revoked or the app is uninstalled.
+If you use the `chat:write` scope, add the bot to each channel you want to notify.
         - **Incoming Webhooks:** To use [incoming webhooks](https://api.slack.com/messaging/webhooks), enable them in your app dashboard and create one for each channel you want to notify.
 Store them in the `slack_hooks` field of your secrets file.
 If you decide to notify additional channels later, you will need to update the secrets file with the new webhooks and restart the server.

 ### Link Unfurling

 You can configure Monorobot to [unfurl GitHub links](https://api.slack.com/reference/messaging/link-unfurling) in Slack messages.
 Currently, commit, pull request, and issue links are supported.

+Note: The `slack_access_token` must be configured in your secrets file for link unfurling.
+See previous section for details.

 1. Give your app `links:read` and `links:write` [permissions](https://api.slack.com/apps).
 1. Configure your app to [support the Events API](https://api.slack.com/events-api#prepare).
 During the [url verification handshake](https://api.slack.com/events-api#the-events-api__subscribing-to-event-types__events-api-request-urls__request-url-configuration--verification__url-verification-handshake), you should tell Slack to direct event notifications to `<server_domain>/slack/events`.
 Ensure the server is running before triggering the handshake.